 The appraiser will also note any safety issues that the lender will require be fixed before closing.
 Commonly flagged safety issues include peeling paint, lack of GFI outlets in kitchen/bathroom, missing hand rails on stairs, breaker box issues, roof integrity, and more.
 The seller will need to agree to fix the issues or you will have to come up with money to put in a bank escrow (holding account) so the repairs can be completed after closing.
 The bank will release the funds directly to the contractor who fixed the issues.
 Again, this is where your Realtor can negotiate with the seller's agent on your behalf.

 Once the lender has the appraised value and flagged issues are fixed, it goes to underwriting.
 This is where your file is looked at carefully by the lender's underwriters to make sure you're still qualified and the purchase is a good investment.
 Once they give the okay, you're officially "clear to close!"
 Your attorney will issue a CD (Closing Disclosure) that has all the numbers of the sale broken down.
 The closing will be scheduled then it's time to sign!
-Because of COVID-19, some closings are done "remotely," meaning you sign everything ahead of time and then the attorney closes the file.
-In-person closings are making a comeback though, so you may need to go to your attorney's office and sign the paperwork.
+Some closings can be done "remotely," meaning you sign everything ahead of time and then the attorney closes the file.
+In-person closings are held at your attorney's office.
 Once everything is signed...... congratulations!
 You're officially a homeowner!